econompark/selection_correction_DiD/README.md

+# Example Code and Data for Selection Correction in Staggered Adoption Settings

+This repository provides example code and data accompanying the method introduced in the following paper:

+> **M. Park** (2025).
-This repository contains example code and data for the method proposed in M. Park, "A selection correction method for heterogeneous treatment effects in staggered adoption settings," *Economics Letters*, 2025, 112490.
+> *"A selection correction method for heterogeneous treatment effects in staggered adoption settings."*
+> *Economics Letters*, 112490.

+---

+## Overview

-The selection correction method is applicable when the (conditional) parallel trends assumption is violated due to unobserved factors.
-It is based on standard assumptions from the sample selection or endogenous switching regression literature.
+The **selection correction method** is designed for settings where the (conditional) parallel trends assumption is violated due to **unobserved factors**.

-For any inquiries related to this repository, please contact minchul1352@korea.ac.kr
+It builds on standard assumptions from the **sample selection** and **endogenous switching regression** literature.

+This repository includes:
+- Example datasets
+- Sample code for implementation

+---

+## Contact

+For questions or feedback, please contact:
+📧 **minchul1352@korea.ac.kr**